 Speaking of rock and roll, one of the real highlights of the film is the appearance and performances by Southside Johnny and the Asbury Jukes.
 The Jersey shore band performs two songs during a club scene and are heard doing two other songs on the soundtrack including, I Don’t Want Go Home.

 Reality, finally hits the group when a publishing tycoon named Roy Walsh (Lane Smith) arrives and basically announces life at the Back Bay Mainline is about to change.
 For him, the Mainline is just another newspaper in his empire of newspapers, and the days of anti-establishment and anti-commercialism are over.
 Anyone who doesn’t like it can leave.

 Filmed on location in the Boston/Cambridge areas, this was Joan Milken Silver’s second feature length film.
 Her first feature was the well-received Hester Street.
-In between, she made the PBS short, Bernice Bobs Her Hair.
+In between, she made the PBS short, Bernice Bobs Her Hair, based on F. Scott Fitzgerald’s short story.
 Silver and her husband, Raphael formed the independent Midwest Film Productions company and had managed to work outside the Hollywood system.
 Between the Lines was a launching pad for many in the cast previously mentioned.
 One cast member I did not make reference to earlier is Marilu Henner.
 Best remembered for her role as Elaine Nardo in the TV series, Taxi.
 Henner had a small, and revealing, role as Danielle, a stripper interviewed by John Heard and Lindsay Crouse’s characters.
 It was Henner’s film debut.